jlibovicky/class-quiz/quizzes/llms_lect02.md

 ## In the context of Transformer models, what is the significance of multi-head attention?

-1. It allows the model to focus on different parts of the sentence at the same time.
+1. It prevents the model from focusing on different parts of the sentence at the same time.
-2. It increases the model size without improving performance.
+2. It decreases the model size without affecting the performance.
 3. (X) It enables the model to capture information from different representation subspaces at different positions.
 4. It reduces the overall computational complexity of the attention mechanism.

-## What is the correct equation for the $i$-th head in the multi-head self-attention for a sequence of hidden states $X = (x_1, \lodts, x_n)$?
+## What is the correct equation for the $i$-th head in the multi-head self-attention for a sequence of hidden states $X = (x_1, \ldots, x_n)$?

 1. (X) $\text{softmax}\left(\frac{XW_{Qi} (XW_{Ki})^T}{\sqrt{d_k}}\right)XW_{Vi}$
 2. $W_2 \cdot a(W_1 \cdot X + b_1) + b_2$